 Accelerating how capital-intensive industries achieve end-to-end digital transformation

-By merging its business and the industrial software business of Schneider Electric (a partner with its EcoXpert channel program), AVEVA states it wants to combine the power of two leading software companies to accelerate how capital-intensive industries achieve digital transformation across the entire value chain in an end-to-end way.
+By merging its business and the industrial software business of Schneider Electric (a business partner with its EcoXpert channel program), AVEVA states it wants to combine the power of two leading software companies to accelerate how capital-intensive industries achieve digital transformation across the entire value chain in an end-to-end way.

 The combined, enlarged business will employ over 4,400 people in more than 80 locations in 40+ countries across the mentioned industries which are going through profound changes in the age of Industrial IoT, the transformation towards smart industry or Industry 4.0 as industrial transformation is callled and the integration of IT, OT and ET.